afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Process Synchronization.md

 it is a **fence** that separates two sets of operations. ensuring that the ordering constraints are respected.
 All operations already through the fence are executed first.
 Once those are done, more operations are allowed past the fence.

 This depends on the on the CPU architecture.
-For example, intel and amd support guarantee that two consecutive load and write operations will occur in the order in which they were issued.
+For example, intel and and support guarantee that two consecutive load and write operations will occur in the order in which they were issued.

 **Psuedocode:**
 ```c